GuanJinNL/Robust_Optimization_Risk_Measures/README.md

 This repository contains the code of numerical examples that are disussed in the paper Robust Optimization of Rank-Dependent Models with Uncertain Probabilities.
 The examples that are illustrated are the single-item/multi-item newsvendor problems and a robust portfolio optimization problem (with concanve and non-concave distortion functions).
 The main codes of each numerical example can be found in their corresponding ipynb file.

 ## Dependencies
-It is important that the following packages are installed
+It is important that the following packages are installed:
 + numpy
 + cvxpy
 + mosek (requires an academic license)